temporalio/documentation/README.md

 Generated files are composed of many individual files, known as information nodes, contained in the `docs-src` directory.

-Modularizing our content not only tidies up the repository, but also provides a great example of Temporal at work.
+Modularizing our content not only tidies up the repository but also provides a great example of Temporal at work.
 Our pre-build processes, a set of independent scripts, are invoked in a Temporal Workflow to generate and format what goes into Docusaurus.

 Each JSON configuration file in [assembly/guide-configs](https://github.com/temporalio/documentation/blob/main/assembly/guide-configs) represents a user-facing narrative that pieces together concepts, how-to guides, and SDK-specific developer guides.

-Run the Assembly Workflow with a local Cluster (such as [Temporal CLI](https://github.com/temporalio/documentation/blob/main/kb/all-the-ways-to-run-a-cluster#temporal-cli)) or [Temporal Cloud](https://docs.temporal.io/cloud/).
+Run the Assembly Workflow with a local Cluster (such as [Temporal CLI](https://docs.temporal.io/kb/all-the-ways-to-run-a-cluster#temporal-cli)) or [Temporal Cloud](https://docs.temporal.io/cloud/).

 See [How to run the Assembly Workflow](#how-to-run-the-assembly-workflow) for more information about this Workflow.

-#### DACX Information Node generation tooling
+#### DACX information node generation tooling

-One of the things the Assembly Workflow can do, is generate Information Nodes for documentation code samples repositories.
+Beyond creating generated files, the Assembly Workflow can generate information nodes for documentation code-sample repositories.
+For more information, see [How to use DACX](#how-to-use-dacx).

 ### `/changelog` Docs site changelog